aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 1. In **Template source**, choose **Upload a template file**.
 1. Click on **Choose file** button and navigate to your workshop directory.
 1. Select the `main.yaml` template file and click **Next**.
-1. Follow the wizard, acknowledge IAM capabilities and click on **Update stack**.
+1. Follow the wizard, acknowledge IAM capabilities and click on **Submit**.
 ::::
 :::::